GRPC server and client

 • The python client uses the maturin package to build the python wheel.

-• See the python_client docs for instructions on how to build the python client.
+• See the poulpe_ethercat_py docs for instructions on how to build the python client.

-Once you have your python bindings you can run the examples from the python_client/scripts directory or notebooks from the python_client/notebooks directory.
+Once you have your python bindings you can run the examples from the poulpe_ethercat_py/scripts directory or notebooks from the poulpe_ethercat_py/notebooks directory.

 Or you can write your own python scripts to interact with the poulpe boards connected to the network.
 For example